jonathanbutler7/portfolio/README.md

 I also used it as an opportunity to try to create several different design themes.\
 I will be updating the design over time.

-It may be viewed live at: https://jonathan-butler.herokuapp.com/
+It may be viewed live by clicking [here](https://jonathan-butler.herokuapp.com/).

 It's fully responsive, so go ahead, try it in mobile, too!